X Close

 Phantom Power

 In the late 1960s, Neumann converted its valve (tube) capacitor microphones to solid-state.
 They decided upon a remote powering system called 'Phantom Power', which is a trade mark of Neumann.
-Although other manufacturers originally avoided the trade mark (using terms such as 'simplex' instead), with time the term 'Phantom Power' has become generic.
+Although other manufacturers originally avoided the trade mark (using terms such as 'simplex' instead), over time the term 'Phantom Power' has become generic.
 DIN standard 45596 describes the powering of any device that uses the P48 phantom powering scheme.

 Phantom Power